-About The Farmers
+About The Farm and Farmers

 Here is how we grow our crops…our farming methods.

 Our farm as well as our partner farms are all small, sustainable farms.
-To raise our crops most of us grow our own transplants from seed, apply compost in our tunnels and on our fields as needed, and use cover crops to help provide nutrients and minimize weed growth to fields when the fields are not in crop production We always grow in raised beds using mulch, we utilize drip irrigation, and we rotate our crops to better control insects and the spread of plant disease.
-We never use GMO seeds or treated seeds.
-On our farm we also grow flowers in our fields to attract beneficial insects that help to deter bad insects from setting up shop!
-Some of our farmers that grow fruits for us such as peaches and apples, as well as our sweet potato farmer, use non organic methods in order to grow peaches and apples that are worm free, and sweet potatoes that are marketable.
+To raise our crops we grow our own transplants from seed, apply compost inside our tunnels and on our fields as needed, use cover crops to help provide nutrients and minimize weed growth to fields when the fields are not in crop production We grow in raised beds using mulch, utilize drip irrigation, and rotate our crops to better control insects and the spread of plant disease.
+We do not use GMO seeds.
+On our farm we also grow flowers in our fields to attract beneficial insects that help to deter predatory insects from setting up shop!
+The farmers that grow fruits for us such as peaches and apples and our sweet potato farmer, use non organic methods in order to grow peaches and apples that are not wormy, and to grow sweet potatoes that are marketable.
 Wash all of your fruit well before serving just as we suggest you do with your vegetables, no matter where it’s grown.

-About Doe Run Farms…the personal side.
+About your Farmers at Doe Run Farms…the personal side.